Something Evil: Reception

 While the majority of critics have dismissed Something Evil, Neil Sinyard wrote: "Spielberg's direction is nothing short of magnificent.
 There are splendid montages as mother [Sandy Dennis] paints and creates models and mobiles that will eventually be significant in resisting the evil spells; dazzling dissolves and sinister camera placement for stealthy, apprehensive entrances into fearful places; and...a Hitchcockian sense of the moment to throw away explanatory dialogue (the explanation for the house's past) when it is less interesting than the mystery and menace."

 Song

 The movie features the "Apple Bar Candy Song" by Charlie Marie Gordon.
 It appears in the film performed by Laurie Hagen for a commercial that Darren McGavin's character is filming.
 The song has been spoofed several times.

+Home media

+Something Evil was released on VHS by CBS/Fox Video Japan in 1993.
+Issued in a mid-sized plastic case with insert artwork, it had the words (in English) "DIGITALLY PROCESSED" on the back of the sleeve.